Matt-Eva/Radiant-Music/README.md

 If you don't already have json-server installed, you can install it by running `npm install -g json-server`.

-Then, run `json-server watch --db.json --port 4000` to mimic API functionality.
+Then, navigate to the Data directory within the src directory and run `json-server watch --db.json --port 4000` to mimic API functionality.

 Note: the current setup is configured to work with port 4000 specifically.
 Running your json-server on a different port will cause an error.

-Once you've started your json-server, you can run npm start to launch the React app.
+Once you've started your json-server, you can run `npm start` to launch the React app.

+## Walkthrough

+- Video Demo
+- Snapshot:

 ## Created By